isomerpages/moe-zhonghuasec/_departments/Mother Tongue Languages.md

 ##### **Malay Special Programme in ZHSS**
 **Background**<br>
 MSP is one of the Ministry of Education’s 3rd language programme.
-It used to be a Programme that is offered only to the top 30% of the PSLE cohort but has been expanded to anyone with the interest and inclination to do so beginning year 2006.
+It used to be a Programme that is offered only to the top 30% of the PSLE cohort but has been expanded to anyone with the interest and inclination to do.
 This programme is offered to non-Malay students as a third language.
 Zhonghua Secondary School is the centre for schools in the South Zone.

 A student who passes M(SP) at the GCE O-Level Examination and who qualifies for admission to a JC/MI will be given a concession of two points in his application to the JC/MI of his/her choice.
 A student who offers M(SP) in the GCE O-Level Examination will be allowed to use the M(SP) grade in lieu of a Humanities subject grade for admission to the JC/MI.